 Note the Master IP address and port number (3306 by default).

 Add Fivetran's IP addresses to access the port number of your master node unless you already have 0.0.0.0/0 as an allowed network.

-Check that binary logging is enabled (optional)
+Check that binary logging is enabled (optional)link

 Google enables binary logging for master MySQL databases by default.
 To confirm that binary logging is enabled on your database, follow the steps below.

 In your MySQL Dashboard, click Backups in the left menu.

 Confirm that Binary logging is set to Enabled.

 If binary logging is disabled, you must enable it.
 Click Manage Automated Backups.

 Click on the Enable point-in-time recovery box to enable binary logging.

 Next, you must create a Fivetran user in your Google Cloud MySQL database.
 Make sure to do this on the master node because replicas are read-only.